sym3tri/sym3tri.github.com/resume.md

 SQL-Server Apache-Bench JMeter

-- Managed project to migrate 3,000+ static pages into CMS - Managed another web developer and instructed 6 member marketing team and vendors on content migration
+- Managed project to migrate 3,000+ static pages into CMS - Managed another web developer.
+Advised 6 member marketing team and vendors on content migration
 - Led two person team to customize Joomla CMS by developing new features and custom themes